cipherswami/EmbeddedQues/README.md

 # Welcome to EmbeddedQues!
-A platform to share resources, discuss interview questions, collaborate on projects, and expand knowledge on embedded systems, firmware, and kernel programming.
+A platform to share resources, discuss interview questions, and expand knowledge on embedded systems, firmware, and kernel programming.

 Join the conversation on [EmbeddedQues Discussions](https://github.com/cipherswami/EmbeddedQues/discussions)!